modabas/ModEndpoints/README.md

 ## Performance

 Under load tests with 100 virtual users:
-- MinimalEndpoints perform nearly the same (~1%) as Minimal Apis,
+- MinimalEndpoints perform nearly the same (~1%) as Minimal APIs,
-- WebResultEndpoints introduce a slight overhead (~2%) compared to Minimal Apis in terms of requests per second.
+- WebResultEndpoints introduce a slight overhead (~2%) compared to Minimal APIs in terms of requests per second.

 The web apis called for tests, perform only in-process operations like resolving dependency, validating input, calling local methods with no network or disk I/O.